 Expecting a windy night?
-Pitch your tent close to some trees that could serve as a windbreak.
+Try pitching your tent close to some trees that could serve as a windbreak.
 Instead of plopping down just anywhere, look for a location that lends itself to a better night’s sleep.

 4. Prioritize security

 Anything can happen when you’re in the wilderness, so it’s important to be prepared.
 Do your research beforehand so that you can take proper precautions based on the local wildlife in the area.
-Keep essentials, such as a flashlight, nearby so you can keep an eye on your surroundings in case any unwanted visitors come near.
+Keep essentials, such as a flashlight or bear horn, nearby so you can keep an eye on your surroundings in case any unwanted visitors come near.

 5. Stave off bugs

 Speaking of unwanted visitors, mosquitoes and other insects are often unwelcome guests when we’re spending the night outdoors.
 Hearing an annoying pest buzzing around at night can certainly rouse us from our sleep.
-Keep them at bay by planning ahead.
-Use bug spray or set up mosquito-repellent lanterns around your tent to keep them at bay.
+Plan ahead and bring bug spray or set up mosquito-repellent lanterns around your tent to keep them at bay.

 6. Prepare for the right temperature

 Before you embark on your camping adventure, check the weather conditions for your camping area.
 Even if you’re camping in the summer, temperatures can dip quite a bit at night.
-So make sure you’re prepared for the cooler weather by bringing along extra blankets in case you get chilly.
+So make sure you’re prepared for the cooler weather by bringing along extra blankets and layers of clothing in case you get chilly.

 Likewise, if you’re expecting it to be hot during the evening, plan accordingly.
 Consider pitching your tent in a direction that will allow you to take advantage of any cool, evening breeze.